Mitsubishi Shogun (2007-2018) Review

 Believe it or not, in more than 35 years on this earth, the Mitsubishi Shogun has never been crash-tested by Euro NCAP.
 However, with the strictness of today’s safety standards, that might be just as well.

-The bare basics are covered, including stability and traction controls, anti-lock brakes, ISOFIX child seat mounting points, tyre-pressure monitoring and six airbags (twin front, side and curtain).
-So, it complies to legal standards, but that’s about it.
 There’s none of the latest accident-prevention gear you get in the most rival SUVs, things such as automatic emergency braking, lane-change assistants, blind-spot monitors, traffic sign recognition, any of that.
-So, safety-wise, you’ll be sat in something big, but not awfully clever.
+So, safety-wise, you’ll be sitting in something big, but not awfully clever.

 MPG and fuel costs: What does a Mitsubishi Shogun cost to run?